mac-theobio/useMakestuff/make_intro.md

 make uses _dependencies_ provided by you to decide what needs to be done

 make uses _recipes_ provided by you to try to do it
+* these are shell commands, by default in a fairly weird shell `/bin/sh`
+* make variables can be expanded inside these commands

 a "rule" is a set of dependencies (usually) associated (somehow) with a recipe